spatie/laravel-activitylog/docs/advanced-usage/logging-model-events.md

-## Logging only the specific JSON attributes sub-key
+## Logging only a specific JSON attribute sub-key

 If you would like to log only the changes to a specific JSON objects sub-keys.
 You can use the same method for logging specific columns with the difference of choosing the json key to log.